 STEP 2: Restore the Function of the Inner and Outer Skin

 Neem: Neem is only one herb that has the ability to rejuvenate damaged skin in a comprehensive manner.
-Neem is often called the Queen of Skin and the Village Pharmacy in India because it’s broad effectiveness.
-As I mentioned, if this herb can support the skin on the surface of the body it can also supports the skin that lines the inside of the body*.
+Neem is often called the Queen of Skin and the Village Pharmacy in India because of its broad effectiveness.
+As I mentioned, if this herb can support the skin on the surface of the body it can also support the skin that lines the inside of the body*.

 Support Digestion (the Skin Inside the Intestines)